ValwareIRC/valware-unrealircd-mods/lockserv/README.md

 # LockServ

 - Lock a server; prohibit new connections to a particular server.
+- Disables use of "CAP" so a user who is not fully connected cannot SASL (protects from bruteforce attacks against a server)

 Note: This is not a G-Line nor a Z-Line, it's completely separate.
-Unlike a G-Line this will prohibit use of SASL in addition to locking the server, protecting against bruteforce attacks, yet will allow viewing the reason, unlike Z-Line-over-TLS.

 ### Operclass Permissions ###
 Requires operclass permission `lockserv`.
 Alternatively you can allow someone to only lock a server but not unlock it, or the other way round.
 Here are some examples using the netadmin operclass: